Angela Mortimer: Biography

-She won the Australian title in 1958 when recuperating, defeating Lorraine Coghlan in the final.
+She won the Australian title in 1958 while still recuperating, defeating Lorraine Coghlan in the final.
 Her best result in the U.S. Championships was in 1961 when she reached the semifinals, losing to Ann Haydon.
-She won three times against Althea Gibson in her career, and she made her farewell in the Torquay tournament of 1962, beating Ann Haydon Jones in the final.
+She made her farewell in the Torquay Open Lawn Tennis Tournament of 1962, beating Ann Haydon-Jones in the final.

 Her game was played mainly from the baseline, as described in her tennis autobiography My Waiting Game.
-She always played in shorts, refusing designer Teddy Tinling's offer to design dresses for her.
-Ultimately, he designed shorts, and later she joined his staff.
+She always played in shorts, and refused designer Teddy Tinling's offer to design dresses for her.
+He responded by designing shorts, and later she joined his staff.

 According to Lance Tingay, Mortimer was ranked in the world top 10 from 1953 through 1956 and from 1958 through 1962, reaching a career high of world No. 1 in 1961.

+Addressing how her deafness affected her play, as the ability to hear the ball coming off the racket strings is an aid to most, she told the International Tennis Hall of Fame website "It helped me concentrate, shutting out distractions."

 Mortimer was appointed Member of the Order of the British Empire (MBE) for services to Lawn Tennis in the 1967 New Year Honours.
-She was inducted into the International Tennis Hall of Fame in 1993.
+She was inducted into the International Tennis Hall of Fame in 1993, joined by her husband John Barrett in 2014.
+The only other married couple in the Hall is Steffi Graf and Andre Agassi.
+In 2004 Mortimer was one of five British Wimbledon women's singles champions honoured by a bust unveiled outside Centre Court.
+The busts were sculpted in bronze by Ian Rank-Broadley.